-The Business Services Department is responsible for budgeting, accounting, payroll, financial reporting and statistical data.
+The Business Office is responsible for budgeting, accounting, payroll, financial reporting and statistical data.

 |J.T.
 Anderson, CPA